 Some new versions of the Domane also have a front IsoSpeed decoupler that allows a specially shaped carbon fibre steerer tube to bend slightly between the two headset bearings.

-Loads of other framesets are designed to add comfort over rough and uneven roads: Specialized Roubaix (this is Mark Cavendish's Roubaix from a couple of year's ago pictured above), Cannondale Synapse, Giant Defy, Bianchi Infinito, Scott Solace, Merida Ride…
+Loads of other framesets are designed to add comfort over rough and uneven roads: the Specialized Roubaix (this is Mark Cavendish's Roubaix from a few years ago pictured above), Cannondale Synapse, Giant Defy, Bianchi Infinito and so on.

 These bikes tend to offer a slightly more upright riding position than traditional race bikes, although the pros usually go for the lowest, most aggressive position possible.